Maheswari-87/goWithTDD/iteration/notes.md

                 ok      iteration       1.316s
 1. Now as an exercise Change the test so a caller can specify how many times the character is repeated and then fix the code
 1. Add more test cases as per requirement and refactor the code to pass.

+## Learned from this chapter
+* Learned for
+* Learned how to write benchmarks